 Sarah’s case experience

-Work accident claim: Another case taken by Sarah was that of a film production worker who had an accident in Hungary on the set of the Zombie disaster movie World War Z. The stage hand suffered a complicated injury to his hip when he fell through a hole.
-Sarah secured a £60,000 settlement from the film production company which admitted liability.
+- Secured a £60,000 settlement from a film production company for a worker who had an accident in Hungary on the set of the Zombie disaster movie, World War Z. The stage hand suffered a complicated injury to his hip when he fell through a hole.

-Public liability claim: Another client slipped on a wet floor as she entered a bar on holiday in Mexico, fracturing her foot.
+- Recovered £7,5000 for a client who slipped on a wet floor as she entered a bar on holiday in Mexico, fracturing her foot.
 Management only placed a warning sign about the slippery floor after the accident.
-The client received £7,500 in damages.

 Sarah is a member of the North West Travel Law forum, the Pan European Organisation of Personal Injury Lawyers and the Association of Personal Injury Lawyers (APIL).